All Products

 aliyun configure

-# Enter your AccessKey ID, AccessKey secret, and default region as prompted.
+# Enter your AccessKey ID, AccessKey Secret, and default region as prompted.

-Step 2: Run the proxy and complete authorization
+Step 2: First run and OAuth authorization

-1. Start the process in the foreground.
+1. Start the proxy in the foreground.

 aliyun mcp-proxy --host 127.0.0.1 --port 8088